Aminé

 Adam Aminé Daniel (born April 18, 1994) is an American rapper, singer, and songwriter.
 He first gained notability for his commercial debut single, "Caroline", which peaked at number 11 on the US Billboard Hot 100 chart.
 Aminé released his debut studio album Good for You, on July 28, 2017, and his second studio album, Limbo, on August 7, 2020.

 Early life and education

-Aminé is the son of an Ethiopian father and a Eritrean mother.
+Aminé is the son of an Eritrean father and Ethiopian mother.
 Aminé's mother worked at a post office and his father was a teacher and translator part-time.
 Aminé was born and raised in the Northeast Portland neighborhood of Woodlawn.
+He grew up in a household where Amharic was spoken.